EndPointCorp/end-point-blog/2011/12/12/sunspot-solr-rails-working-with-results.html.md

 Thing Load (0.9ms)  SELECT "things".* FROM "things" WHERE "things"."id" IN (6, 12, 7, 13, 8, ...)
 ```

 An optimized way to work with search results sets is working directly with hits. @search.hits is an array of Sunspot::Search::Hits, which represent the raw information returned by Solr for a single returned item.
-Hit objects provide access to stored field values, identified by the :stored option in the model's searchable definition.
+Hit objects provide access to stored field values, identified by the :stored option in the model’s searchable definition.
 The model definition looks the same.
 The controller may now look like this:

 ```ruby
 class ThingsController < ApplicationController